L.A. Bats Under the Overpass

 Seeing the Unseen

 Greater visibility affects the well-being of animals and humans.
-Many people found a sense of peace in nature during these tumultuous times when Ricardo Inostroza found solace since childhood.
+Many people found a sense of peace in nature during these tumultuous times.
+Ricardo Inostroza had found solace since childhood.
 “I was the green kid, LGBTQ, that’s the main reason I came to this country as a refugee.”
 The natural world offered acceptance and a safe space, leaving an indelible mark on him for the rest of his life.
 “There, as a kid, I wasn’t pushed, teased.
 Animals wouldn’t make fun of me.”

 "I used to look at the L.A.
 River as an eyesore, but not anymore.
 Now I look for the oasis, so full of life.
 Now I look for animals," Inostroza tells me when we catch up after the count.
-Passing in the blur of a commute, the River feels like a leak running down an alley, but on foot.
+Passing in the blur of a commute, the River feels like a leak running down an alley, but not on foot.
 Running water and resulting greenery attracts flocks of terns, charmingly irate geese, black-necked stilts, and who knows what else behind the reeds, all of it virtually invisible to us until we got our feet wet that evening.

 The city lights flicker on in the distance as night blankets the river and the darkness hides whatever bats might still be descending.
 Rachel makes a final round to officially end the count.
 Rachel and I take Debbie's hands to safely cross the deepest part of the river, and we meet up with Ricardo and Moses on the banks.